VoronDesign/VoronUsers/printer_mods/BladeScraper-Designs/CornerPanel_SpoolHolder/readme.md

 ## Print Settings
 4 Walls, 5 Top/Bottom, 40% Infill <br>
 Standard Voron structural part settings.
-You do want this to be relatively strong, especially at the area that screws down.
+You do want this to be relatively strong.

 ## Install Instructions
 1. Remove stock spool holder.
 You can reuse the PTFE lengths.